GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Styling the contact section and the footer of my portfolio webpage **Thoughts**: Feel tired today because of a lack of sleep again.
 I wish to continue more this evening but my body wanted to sleep and I think, I will continue to finish the styles of the contact section and the footer

+### Day 88: May 7, 2021 | Saturday

+**Today's Progress**: Fixing some arrangements issues on the contact section and the footer of my portfolio webpage **Thoughts**: Today, I'm fixing some arrangements issues and I hope by tomorrow I will add the media queries.